CxELabs/M365HOL/instructions.md

 ### Policy Management
 This exercise guides you through the current Security Center policies, based on Azure Policy, and shows you where to enable or disable Security Center polices.

-> [!NOTE] at this time we only support out-of-the-box Security Center policies.
+> [!NOTE] At this time we only support out-of-the-box Security Center policies.
 Support for custom policies is coming in the near future*

 1. [] Within the Azure portal, navigate to the **Policy** blade